May 23, 2013

 Appreciation

 As our appreciation to your contribution, you will be mentioned below your post.
 With your short profile.
-If you have a website or blog (or facebook page, twitter, etc) we can provide link to your site in your profile.
-See a sample of guest post here by Paul Munford.
+If you have a website or blog (or facebook page, twitter, etc) we can provide links to your site in your profile.
+See a sample of the guest post here by Paul Munford.

 Send your outline first